-After installing HP-UX 11i, go to the IBM Information Management support page and locate the IBM FileNet Image Services, IBM FileNet Image Services Resource AdapterImage Services Resource Adapter, and Print Hardware and Software Requirements.
-To download this document from the IBM support page, see "ibm.com and related resources" on page vii.

-Select your operating system from the list, and review the patch requirements.
-Verify that the most recent patch bundle has been installed.
+After installing the Solaris operating system, locate the Hardware and Software Requirements for IBM Image Services, IBM Image Service Resource Adapter, and IBM FileNet Print.
+To download this document, see "ibm.com and related resources" on page v.
+Select your operating system from the list and review the patch requirements.
+Verify that you have the latest release level.
 For example: